temiwale88/nd00333-capstone/README.md

 </br>

 **Instructions on scoring with the deployed model endpoint**
-To score new data with the model endpoint, we need to pass in an authentication key and wrap our data into a json format.
-This is the format the model expects.
+To score new data with the model endpoint, we need to pass in a *scoring_uri* and an authentication api key (see below) into our header.
+But first, we need to wrap our data into a json format.
+See code snippet below for an example of what format the model expects our data to be passed as and **how to score data with the endpoint**.
 See swagger documentation snapshot below for example input and output.
+Additionally, see the *score.py* script in the **model_deployment** folder for details on how the endpoint functions.
+Of notable mention is that we declare an *init* function that passes our model into a global variable that is eventually received in our *run* function.
+The *run* function receives our json data and inferences / predictions are made using the now passed model.

 <details><summary>Click to see code block snippet</summary>
 <p>